Matthew-Troost/conservative-crypto-bot-visualizer/README.md

 <img src="src/assets/images/crypto.png" width="50" />
 </div>

-Currently a work in progress, this is an real-time crypto currency trading bot.
+Currently a work in progress, this is a real-time crypto currency trading bot.
 Every minute, the current Bitcoin price is fetched and a decision is made (based on various limits and metrics) to make a trade.

 In production, the algorithm will be linked to the Luno API to enable transactions.